celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 ## Context

 We're adding telemetry to celestia-node by instrumenting our codebase with metrics (see [ADR-009-telemetry](./adr-009-telemetry.md)).
-If the option to report metrics is enabled on celestia-node, then celestia-node will push metrics via [OLTP Exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) to an [OTEL Collector](https://opentelemetry.io/docs/collector/) instance.
+If the option to report metrics is enabled on celestia-node, then celestia-node will push metrics via [OTLP Exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) to an [OTEL Collector](https://opentelemetry.io/docs/collector/) instance.

 We would like to make the metrics exported by celestia-node actionable by making them queryable in internal Grafana dashboards.
 We additionally want a subset of metrics to be queryable by a public incentivized testnet leaderboard frontend.